eliperez-dev/electron/README.md

 **⚠️ QUICK ACCESS: The easiest way to run the Electron V2 Emulator is via the interactive Svelte component on my portfolio: [https://eliperez.dev](https://eliperez.dev).**

-**The rest of this README describes the legacy Rust CLI and Raylib application.
-While you technically *can* run the V2 emulator using these legacy tools, it is highly recommended to use the web-based emulator on the portfolio site instead.**
+The rest of this README describes the legacy Rust CLI and Raylib application.
+While you technically *can* run the V2 emulator using these legacy tools, it is highly recommended to use the web-based emulator on the portfolio site instead.

+# Legacy Electron Redstone CPU Toolchain

 This is a complete computer-architecture toolchain built from scratch in Rust.
 It supports two distinct custom CPU architectures: